Learners Today, Leaders Tomorrow

-The St. Pius X English and language arts middle school curriculum continues the development of reading comprehension skills, with a strong emphasis on further developing writing skills.
-Our ELA program features small class sizes in which students have the opportunities to analyze a variety of literary sources through novel studies.
+The St. Pius X English and language arts middle school curriculum expands students' reading comprehension skills, with rigorous instruction and development of writing skills.
+Our ELA program features small class sizes in which students have the opportunity to analyze a variety of literary genres through novel studies.
 Targeted lessons in grammar and vocabulary ensure that our students' writing mechanics, as well as their content, is developed.
-SPX School has a middle school Battle of the Books team, and our middle schoolers put on a drama production in the spring.
+SPX School has a middle school Battle of the Books team, and our middle-schoolers produce a show in the spring.

 An advanced math track begins in the fifth grade and continues through the eighth grade.
 Fifth and sixth graders may take either grade level math or advanced math of the next grade level (sixth and seventh grade level math, respectively).
-Seventh graders have three math options: seventh grade level math (Fundamentals of Algebra), eighth grade level math (Foundations Algebra), or ninth grade level math (Algebra 1).
-Eighth graders can continue this progression, with choices of Foundations Algebra, Algebra 1/NC Math 1, or Geometry/NC Math 2.
+Seventh graders have three math options: seventh grade level math (Fundamentals of Algebra), eighth grade level math (Foundations Algebra), or ninth grade level math (Algebra 1/NC Math 1).
+Eighth graders continue this progression, with choices of Foundations Algebra, Algebra 1/NC Math 1, or Geometry/NC Math 2.
 Students receive high school credit for the successful completion of Algebra 1 and Geometry.

-At St. Pius, the social sciences include history, civics, economics, and geography.
+At St. Pius X, the social sciences include history, civics, economics, and geography.
 Whenever possible, our teachers tie the social sciences to the real world to help students develop a broader understanding of the world around them.
 Our eighth grade students go on a 3-day field trip to Jamestown and Colonial Williamsburg to complement their year-long study of US history.

 St. Pius X is a Catholic school, and we are rooted firmly in helping children experience the wonder of God’s creation.
 Students attend mass weekly and are paired with Prayer Buddies from the elementary school.

 Beginning in the 6th grade, middle school students are able to select their language of study.
-Currently, St. Pius X offers the following languages: Spanish (traditional classroom instruction), Latin, French, German, Italian, Portuguese (Brasil), Filipino (Tagalog), Russian, and American Sign Language (ASL).
-Students who select a language of study other than Spanish will report to the Language Lab at the time they would otherwise be taking Spanish, 3 days per week.
+Currently, St. Pius X offers the following languages: Spanish (traditional classroom instruction), Latin, French, German, Italian, Russian, and American Sign Language (ASL).
+Students who select a language of study other than Spanish report to the Language Lab at the time they would otherwise be taking Spanish, 3 days per week.